martorr/DB2-Tables/README.md

 # What is this?
-DB2 table creation and manipulation assignment.
+This is a DB2 table creation and manipulation assignment.

-Creating 9 different tables and then running 6 queries off of the created tables.
+I am creating 9 different tables and then running 6 queries on the tables.

-# Entity Relationship Diagram
-The ERD.pdf file holds the tables and their relationships.

 # What is this running off of?
 This is using DB2 on IBM's z/OS Mainframe.

+# Project Overview
+The ERD.pdf file holds the tables and their relationships and offers a nice overview of the tables and their relationships.
+The ERD.pdf file provides the primary/foreign keys as well as table and attribute names.

+# - In Progress -
+This project is still in progress and is incomplete.
+I will be adding the necessary table information and code as I finish it up on the Mainframe.

+TODO: Create a z/OS to git tool?